pl247/imm/README.md

 Directions for using Terraform with IMM demo
 --------------------------------------------

-Go into the SecretKey.txt file and put your secretly there (see api_key below).
+Create a file called SecretKey.txt file and put your secret key generated from Intersight there (see api_key below).

-Go into the variables.tf file and change the following variables/MOIDs to match yours:
+Edit variables.tf file and change the following variables/MOIDs to match yours:

 organization - Your intersight account will have a default organization.
 One way to find the organization is to go to Gear>Settings>Organizations> and click the default org.
 Get the MOID